 Overall, I was very pleasantly surprised with how much I enjoyed traveling around in our camper.
 We got a Happy 3 camper (because I announced to them that I would not be sleeping in their smallest camper – the diva that I am), a converted Renault Master that sleeps up to 5 people.
 Realistically, I probably wouldn’t recommend it for 5 full grown adults but it’s ideal for families with kids or smaller group of friends.

-There are two seats in the front and then three in the back that convert easily into a double bed.
+There are two seats in the front and then three in the back that converts easily into a double bed.
 Above the three seats is a bunk bed of sorts where 2-3 people can sleep.
 We didn’t sleep up there since there were only the two of us but used it to store our stuff at night instead.

 Although the double bed was more than big enough for us I can’t deny that it was a bit hard to sleep on.
 I’m not in the best shape (I have sensitive old lady hips) and am used to sleep in our fabulously comfortable Tempur bed so I didn’t get much sleep the first night and kept having to toss and turn.
 The second night was better, it was like my body was getting more used to it at that point but for the third night we bought a cheap eggshell mattress topper that made all the difference and I slept like a log.
 Hrannar did better but he also complained a little bit after the first night.
 So if you’re like me and you have any issues with your hips or your lower back I would recommend you buy/bring with you one of those self-inflatable air pads or something to make it a little softer.